Sage-Bionetworks/portalsDocs/articles/custom_storage_location.md

 <br/>

 ### Make sure to enable cross-origin resource sharing (CORS)
-In **Properties**, click **Edit CORS configuration**.
-In the resulting pop-up, edit the configuration so that Synapse is included  in the `AllowedOrigin` tag.
-An example of CORS content that would allow this is:
+In **Permissions**, click **CORS configuration**.
+In the CORS configuration editor, edit the configuration so that Synapse is included  in the `AllowedOrigin` tag.
+An example CORS configuration that would allow this is:
 {% highlight html %}
 <CORSConfiguration>
     <CORSRule>